incognite-lab/myGym/README.md

 ![alt text](myGym/images/mygymlogo.png "myGym")

 We introduce myGym, a toolkit suitable for fast prototyping of neural networks in the area of robotic manipulation and navigation.
 Our toolbox is fully modular, so that you can train your network with different robots, in several environments and on various tasks.
 You can also create a curriculum of tasks  with increasing complexity and test your network on them.
-We also included an automatic evaluation and benchmark tool for your developed model.
-We have pretained the Yolact network for visual recognition of all objects in the simulator, so that you can reward your networks based on visual sensors only.

-We keep training the current state-of-the-art algorithms to provide baselines for the tasks in the toolbox.
-There is also a leaderboard showing algorithms with the best generalization capability, tested on the tasks in our basic curriculum.
-From version 2.0 it is possible to train multiple networks within one task and switch between them based on reward or adaptively.
+From version 3.10 there is SB3 and Gymnasium implemented and there is basic set of protorewards to ccreate any manipulation task from their combination.
+Their composition is semi automated and will be fully automated in next realese.
+It is possible to train multiple networks within one task and switch between them based on reward or adaptively.
 The number of neteworks is specified in config file.

 [![Generic badge](https://img.shields.io/badge/OS-Linux-green.svg)](https://shields.io/)